Medically reviewed by Drugs.com. Last updated on Oct 15, 2022.

 - People with weakened immune systems

-- People who are very obese, with a body mass index (BMI) of 40 or higher
+- People with a body mass index (BMI) of 40 or higher

-Initially, the flu may seem like a common cold with a runny nose, sneezing and sore throat.
-But colds usually develop slowly, whereas the flu tends to come on suddenly.
-And although a cold can be a nuisance, you usually feel much worse with the flu.
+At first, the flu may seem like a common cold with a runny nose, sneezing and sore throat.
+Colds usually develop slowly.
+But the flu tends to come on suddenly.
+And while a cold can be miserable, you usually feel much worse with the flu.

 - Chills and sweats